How To Use the Pathwork Lectures

 There are many ways to work with the Pathwork Lectures.
 Here are some suggestions (click on the title to open)…

 This presentation describes several ways of working with the Pathwork Lectures.
-This includes the importance of being clear about the life-issue you are confronting just now (perhaps from the Pathwork practice of Daily Review), ways of using the audio, joining or forming lecture study groups, finding a Pathwork Buddy, etc. The key in all cases is to apply the material to everyday life rather than to make the material into dogma concepts to understand and teach.
-There is nothing wrong with the latter, but this is not the power of the lecture material applied to the here and now of one’s life.
+This includes the importance of being clear about the life-issue you are confronting just now (perhaps from the Pathwork practice of Daily Review), ways of using the audio, joining or forming lecture study groups, finding a Pathwork Buddy, etc. The key in all cases is to apply the material to everyday life rather than to make the material into dogmatic concepts to learn, understand intellectually, and teach.
+There is nothing wrong with the latter, but this is not the power of the lecture material applied to one’s life.

 This is a practice that systematically integrates a devotional reading of the Pathwork lectures into a daily practice that is often used with Bible verses.
 It is subtitled “Praying with the Pathwork Lectures.”
 Perhaps this is a way to put into practice with the Pathwork Lectures how Bonhoeffer read and applied the Bible.